The Laser Jailer® Active Laser Guarding System ensures the laser is made safe if its beam is directed at the laser enclosure walls or ceiling.

 Conventional laser cabins have to be robust enough to withstand accidental exposure to the laser – acting as a laser shield.

-Passive laser guards have to be robust enough to withstand accidental exposure to the laser for the foreseeable maximum exposure time.
+Passive laser guards must withstand laser radiation for the foreseeable maximum exposure time.
 Typically they will need to confine a laser beam to between 10s and 10,000s depending on the situation.

-Each tile (300 x 300mm panel) contains a laser detector which is connected to the Lasermet Interlock®.
+Each Polarflex sheet (or detector panel), that measures 500 x 630mm, contains a laser detector circuit which is connected to the laser Interlock®

-If a high power laser is directed at any of the tiles within the laser cell, a signal is sent to the Interlock® system to turn the laser off.
+If a high power laser is directed at any of the tiles within the laser cell, it changes the properties of the circuit which is detected by the Interlock® system to turn the laser off.
 The signal is sent to the laser in less than 50ms.

 The Laser Safety Interlock® Controller constantly monitors the system and isolates the laser safety input if the signals it receives are either incorrect or absent, rendering it fail-safe.
 If an impact is registered the controller again isolates the laser safety input.
 The active safety system is manually reset once the tile has been replaced.

-Due to the extremely high power of some lasers, the tiles have been designed to be easily replaced once they have been activated.
+Due to the extremely high power of some lasers, the tiles have been designed to be easily replaced once they have been struck by a high energy laser beam.

 Modular Design of High power laser containment- the Lasermet solution